-The Principals of MCC Advisors have historically managed investment vehicles with similar or overlapping investment strategies and have put in place an investment allocation policy that addresses the co-investment restrictions set forth under the 1940 Act.
-In the absence of receiving exemptive relief from the SEC that would permit greater flexibility relating to coinvestments, MCC Advisors will apply the investment allocation policy.
-MCC Advisors' policies are designed to manage and mitigate the conflicts of interest associated with the allocation of investment opportunities when we are able to co-invest with other accounts managed by our investment adviser and its affiliates without receiving exemptive relief from the SEC.
-When we engage in such permitted co-investments, we will do so in a manner consistent with MCC Advisors' allocation policy.
+The Principals of MCC Advisors have historically managed investment vehicles with similar or overlapping investment strategies and have put in place a conflict-resolution policy that addresses the co-investment restrictions set forth under the 1940 Act.
+MCC Advisors' policies are designed to manage and mitigate the conflicts of interest associated with the allocation of investment opportunities when we are able to invest alongside other accounts managed by our investment adviser and its affiliates.
+When we invest alongside such other accounts as permitted, such investments are made consistent with MCC Advisors' allocation policy.
 Generally, under this allocation policy, a fixed percentage of each opportunity, which may vary based on asset class and from time to time, will be offered to us and similar eligible accounts, as periodically determined by MCC Advisors and approved by our board of directors, including all of our independent directors.
 The allocation policy further provides that allocations among us and other accounts will generally be made pro rata based on each account's capital available for investment, as determined by our board of directors, including our independent directors.
 It is our policy to base our determinations as to the amount of capital available for investment on such factors as: the amount of cash on-hand, existing commitments and reserves, if any, the targeted leverage level, the targeted asset mix and diversification requirements and other investment policies and restrictions set by our board of directors or imposed by applicable laws, rules, regulations or interpretations.
 We expect that these determinations and allocations will be made similarly for other accounts.
 MCC Advisors seeks to treat all clients reasonably in light of the factors relevant to managing client accounts, however, in some instances, especially in instances of limited liquidity, the factors may not result in pro-rata allocations or in situations where certain accounts receive allocations where others do not.
-In situations where co-investment with other entities managed by MCC Advisors or its affiliates is not permitted or appropriate, such as when there is an opportunity to invest in different securities of the same issuer, MCC Advisors will need to decide whether we or such other entity or entities will proceed with the investment.
-MCC Advisors will make these determinations based on its policies and procedures, which generally require that such opportunities be offered to eligible accounts on an alternating basis that will be fair and equitable over time.
+In situations where co-investment with other entities managed by MCC Advisors or its affiliates is not permitted or appropriate, such as when there is an opportunity to invest in different securities of the same issuer, MCC Advisors will need to decide whether we or such other entities will proceed with the investment.
+MCC Advisors will make these determinations based on its policies and procedures, which generally require that such opportunities be offered to eligible accounts on a basis that will be fair and equitable over time, including, for example, through random or rotational methods.
+We and MCC Advisors expect to submit an exemptive application to the SEC to permit greater